ehecker/smartpath/README.md

 ## Technical Challenges
 ### Adding delay between steps in animation
-One of the most challenging aspects of creating Smartpath was in determining how to implement a delay between each step of the animation, so that visited nodes would change colors one at a time rather than all at once.
+One of the most challenging aspects of building Smartpath was in determining how to implement a delay between each step of the animation, so that visited nodes would change colors one at a time rather than all at once.

 The resulting function, PolyTreeNode.visualize, overcomes three of the most challenging concepts in Javascript: Recursion, Asynchronicity, and Context.

 <img src="https://i.imgur.com/3wFlkMT.png">

+### Building a Tree from 1200 PolyTreeNodes
+The underlying data structure upon which both Breadth-First Search and Depth-First Search operate is known as a Tree.
+While the logic for assigning parent/child relationships between two nodes is simple enough, the process becomes more complex when it involves 1200 PolyTreeNodes arranged in a graph structure.

 ## Upcoming Features
 <ul>